-A. Statutory Conditions and Project Benefits 30 points
+A. Statutory Conditions - (15 points for each statutory condition) 30 points

 B. Statewide Resource Priorities 30 points

 C. Access and Location 15 points

 D. Project Readiness 15 points

 E. Sustainability & Capacity 10 points

 F. Community & Regional Impacts 10 points

 G. Other Sources of Funds 5 points

-Η. Water Quality & Watershed Protection (if applicable, for priority points) 5 points
+H. Water Quality & Watershed Protection (if applicable, for priority points) 5 points

-Applications that include Hardscape such as restrooms and parking lots will be subject to additional technical review to determine that engineering of Hardscape is compatible with environmental issues and geomorphic constraints and considerations.
+Applications that include Hardscape such as restrooms and parking lots may be subject to additional technical review to determine that engineering of Hardscape is compatible with environmental issues and geomorphic constraints and considerations.